scikit-image/scikit-image/INSTALL.rst

 this should not stop you from installing an older version and get you going with your image processing project.

-We simply suggest you check the installed version of ``scikit-image`` with the code snippet included at the top of this guide so that you can refer to the appropriate documentation version.
+We suggest you check the installed version of ``scikit-image`` with the code snippet included at the top of this guide so that you can refer to the appropriate documentation version.